Skip to Content

 Is dairy bad for my heart?

-Despite the bad wrap dairy gets from Paleo proponents, it can be included in a heart-healthy diet.
+Despite the bad wrap dairy gets from Paleo proponents, this is unfounded and it can be included in a heart-healthy diet.

 Low fat diary products such as milk, cheese, and yogurt have never been associated with heart disease risk.

-In fact, quite the contrary, a recent meta-analysis concluded that the high calcium content found in dairy products has a protective effect on heart health.
+In fact, quite the contrary, a 2022 meta-analysis concluded that the calcium content found in dairy products has a protective effect on heart health and that any detrimental effects may depend on more on the type of dairy.

 Moreover, if you are trying to lose or maintain weight to improve your heart health, research shows that dairy products can fit into a healthy diet without causing weight gain.